antronerds/r2-training-courses/docs/Molecular_Genetics_CRC.md

 * Analyse which genes are affected by the compounds

-Let's start with drugs knownn to interact with tp53.
-In collegae also MDM2 has been mentioned as negative P53 regulator.
+Let's start with drugs known to interact with tp53.
+In college also MDM2 has been mentioned as negative P53 regulator.
 If you want to  find diffentially expressed genes in Tp53 dependent background which subgroups do you have to select.

 A: Select Nutlin-3a for the comparison and the P53 WT